 “When dealing with people, remember you are not dealing with creatures of logic, but with creatures of emotion.” – Dale Carnegie

 Now scroll up to the beginning of the blog where we mentioned different perceptions.
 These perceptions are due to the different neurological structures and pathways our brain has.
 These tests are designed to measure the cognitive workings of a person.
 How would you test if you have a strong or a weak memory?
-Neuropsychological tests are the most essential form among the many types of psychological tests used for assessing diseases like Alzheimer’s, Brain injury, Emotional disorders, such as depression or anxiety.
+Neuropsychological tests are the most essential form among the many types of psychological tests used for assessing diseases like Alzheimer’s, Brain Injury, and Emotional disorders, such as depression or anxiety.
 It is important for doctors to know the core of the problem to cure it.
 Neurological tests assess factors like Memory, Language, Executive functioning, Dementia, Visuospatial Function, etc.

 Individual and Group Tests

 There are a number of tests which are meant to be performed individually.
 Such tests are called individual tests and these tests are preferred for vocational guidance and counselling and for clinical and diagnostic work with emotionally disturbed persons.
-As individual tests are more costly, therefore they are less used in the industry than the group tests.
+As individual tests are more costly, therefore they are less used in the industry than group tests.
 An example of an individual psychological test can be the Stanford -Binet intelligence scale.
 On the contrary, some tests are usually designed for a purpose so that they can be administered to a large number of people in the industry.
-The examples of group tests can be Purdue Vocational Achievement Tests, the Adaptability Test and the Wonderlic Personnel Test.
+Examples of group tests can be Purdue Vocational Achievement Test, the Adaptability Test and the Wonderlic Personnel Test.

 Essay and Objectives Tests

 The essay tests are probably one of the oldest methods of psychological tests that are created to check the candidate’s ability to organise and articulate his or her thoughts clearly and of course logically.
-It is Lord Macaulay who has been credited with introducing this concept for the Indian Administrative Services or IAS.
+It is Lord Macaulay who has been credited with introducing this concept to the Indian Administrative Services or IAS.
 On the other hand, the objective test has one correct answer and does not require or ask for any sort of long extensive answers/explanation from the candidates.
-These tests are generally used to check the mental ability or mental power of the candidate and reasoning and clarity of the concepts above all.
+These tests are generally used to check the mental ability or mental power of the candidate and the reasoning and clarity of the concepts above all.